 This guide to marketing commercial properties offers some insights on marketing your rental through social media ads.

-You should do a good job of screening out problem tenants and anyone who might have problems making payments.
+Do a good job of screening out problem tenants and anyone who might have problems making payments.
 Be sure to state your tenant requirements in your rental ad without violating fair housing laws.
-Basically, you’d want to do a background check.
-You want to know their credit score, employment history and eviction history.
-All of these can be stressful, which is why you should simply hire a property management company to take care of marketing and screening tenants.
+Do a background check, check their credit score, employment history and eviction history.
+All of these can be stressful, which is why many investors hire a property management company to take care of marketing and screening tenants.

-Moreover, you should consider getting landlord insurance since homeowner’s insurance doesn’t cover losses incurred when your property is rented out.
-Landlord’s insurance covers property damage, lost rental income and protects against liabilities.
+Moreover, it would be best to get landlord insurance since homeowner’s insurance doesn’t cover losses incurred when renting your property out.
+Landlord’s insurance covers property damage and lost rental income and protects against liabilities.

 Using a Buy and Hold Real Estate Calculator